Fuad Abdurahmanov: Creative achievements

-He created monuments to Nizami in Ganja (Stalin State Prize, 1947) and Baku (1949), compositions “Sattar Bahlulzade”, “Rustam Mustafayev” (1947), monument “Azad Gadin” (Free woman), monument to Mehdi Huseynzade in Baku, monumental busts of Choibalsan and Sukhbaatar (marble, 1954, burial vault in Ulan Bator), monuments to poet Samad Vurghun in Baku (1961), to poet Rudaki in Dushanbe (Gold medal of Academy of Arts of the USSR, 1964), statues “Liberation” (Baku, 1960), “Chaban” (gypsum, Stalin State Prize, 1951; bronze, 1951, Tretyakov Gallery).
-He made a portrait bust of V.I.Lenin (marble, 1955, Azerbaijan State Museum of History, Baku) and others.
+He created monuments to Nizami in Ganja (Stalin State Prize, 1947) and Baku (1949), the compositions “Sattar Bahlulzade” and “Rustam Mustafayev” (1947), the monument “Azad Gadin” ("Free Woman"), the monument to Mehdi Huseynzade in Baku, monumental busts of Choibalsan and Sukhbaatar (marble, 1954, burial vault in Ulan Bator), the monuments to poet Samad Vurghun in Baku (1961), to poet Rudaki in Dushanbe (Gold medal of Academy of Arts of the USSR, 1964), and the statues “Liberation” (Baku, 1960) and “Chaban” (gypsum, Stalin State Prize, 1951; bronze, 1951, Tretyakov Gallery).
+He made a portrait bust of V. I. Lenin (marble, 1955, Azerbaijan State Museum of History, Baku), among other works.

-His works are distinguished for their richness and diversity of creative tendencies.
-Abdurahmanov began his creative development in the portrait genre, by making bust-portraits of cultural workers of Azerbaijan.
-His first monumental work-monument to Fuzuli was put up on the balcony of the Azerbaijan State Museum of Literature.
-Fuad Abdurahmanov is the author of a lot of monuments decorating streets and squares of Baku-Nizami—Samed Vurghun, Mehdi Huseynzade, “To emancipated woman", and the gravestone of General Hazi Aslanov.
-Abdurahmanov made a great contribution to the formation and development of monumental and easel plastics of Azerbaijan.
+His works are distinguished by their richness and diversity of creative tendencies.
+Abdurahmanov began his creative development in the portrait genre by making bust portraits of cultural workers of Azerbaijan.
+His first monumental work, the monument to Fuzuli, was put up on the balcony of the Azerbaijan State Museum of Literature.

+Fuad Abdurahmanov is the author of numerous monuments that decorate the streets and squares of Baku-Nizami, including monuments to Samed Vurghun, Mehdi Huseynzade, "Free Woman", and the gravestone of General Hazi Aslanov.
+He played a significant role in the formation and development of monumental and easel sculpture in Azerbaijan.
 According to one of the leading art critics of Azerbaijan, Jamila Novruzova, Fuad Abdurakhmanov is the founder of monumental sculpture in Azerbaijan.
-After Fuad Abdurahmanov were named streets in Baku and Shaki, memorial plates were put up on buildings where the sculptor lived.
+Streets in Baku and Shaki have been named after Fuad Abdurakhmanov, and memorial plaques have been installed on buildings where the sculptor lived.
 A school in Sheki was also named after him.